 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact c.
-Conflict with any applicable habitat conservation plan or natural community conservation plan? $\boxtimes$ Discussion: There are no habitat conservation p this area of the City.
-Therefore there could not • - blished in XI MINERAL RESOURCES: Would the projec t: a.
+Conflict with any applicable habitat conservation plan or natural community conservation plan? \boxtimes Discussion: There are no habitat conservation p this area of the City.
+Therefore there could not be ablished in XI.
+MINERAL RESOURCES: Would the project :: a.
 Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
-(Source: 1) $\boxtimes$ Discussion: There are no known mineral resour rces within the City of Paso Robles 5. b.
+(Source: 1) Discussion: There are no known mineral resour ces within the City of Paso Robles i. b.
 Result in the loss of availability of a locally- important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
-(Source: 1) $\boxtimes$ Discussion: see XI a. above.
-XI I. NOISE: Would the project result in: a.
+(Source: 1) Discussion: see XI a. above.
+XII .
+NOISE: Would the project result in: a.
 Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
 (Source: 1) b.
-Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? $\boxtimes$ c.
-A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? $\boxtimes$ d.
-A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? $\boxtimes$ e.
+Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? \boxtimes c.
+A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? d.
+A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? e.
 For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?

-Potentially Less Than Less Than No

-Significant Significant with Significant Impact

-Impact Mitigation Impact

-Incorporated

-(Sources: 1, 4)

-Discussion: This general plan amendment does not propose any substantive change in land use and development policy from that which already exists in the General Plan.
-There will be no increase in noise impacts.

-XIII.
-POPULATION AND HOUSING: Would the project:
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact (Sources: 1, 4) meorporateu Discussion: This general plan amendment does development policy from that which already ex impacts. ΧI II.
+POPULATION AND HOUSING: Would the ne project: a.

-a.
 Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
-(Source: 1) $\boxtimes$ b.
+(Source: 1) b.
 Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? c.
-Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? $\boxtimes$

-Discussion (a-c): The proposed general plan amendment will not create or induce population growth or displace housing or people.

-XIV.
-PUBLIC SERVICES: Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:
+Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
+Discussion (a-c): The proposed general plan ar displace housing or people. mendment will not create or induce population gro wth or pro fac V. PUBLIC SERVICES: Would the project resolution of new or physically altered governmental ilities, the construction of which could cause significant response times or other performance of the could be supposed to the cou l facilities, need nificant environ d for new or physical for new or physical impacts, in ally altered gove order to maintai ernmental a.

-a.
 Fire protection?
-(Sources: 1,10) $\boxtimes$ b.
+(Sources: 1,10) \boxtimes b.
 Police protection?
-(Sources: 1,10) $\boxtimes$ c.
-Schools? $\boxtimes$ d.
-Parks? $\boxtimes$ e.
+(Sources: 1,10) \boxtimes c.
+Schools? \boxtimes d.
+Parks? \boxtimes e.
 Other public facilities?
-(Sources: 1,10) $\boxtimes$

-Discussion (a-e): This general plan amendment does not propose any substantive change in land use and development policy from that which already exists in the General Plan.
-There will be no impacts on public services.

-XV.
-RECREATION

-Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? $\boxtimes$ -- --- -- -- -- -------------
+(Sources: 1,10) \boxtimes Discussion (a-e): This general plan amendmendevelopment policy from that which already exservices. • - ΧV .
+RECREATION a.
+Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? \boxtimes

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b.
-Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? $\boxtimes$

-Discussion (a-b): See XIV above, the project will not impact recreational facilities.

-This general plan amendment does not propose any substantive change in land use and development policy from that which already exists in the General Plan.
-There will be no impacts on recreation.